xevxx/PigrowMobile-Client/readMe.md

 <img alt="" src="/../../blob/master/ReadME/infomodule.jpg?raw=true" width="200">

-App config allowa you to change the config of the application
+App config allows you to change the config of the application

-* Change connection congfig
+* Edit connection congfig

 * If multiple pigrows are added, switch bewtween them